ErpNetDocs/tech/advanced/document-amounts/amounts-calculation/percent-calculation.md

 - Corporate discount:

-    - Default percent is -3%;
+    - Default Percent is -3%;
     - Base On Lines is True;
     - there are no other additional amounts listed in the **Document Amount Type Dependencies** panel;
     - Round Scale is '2';